THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 What is the Cheapest Way to Build a Shed?

 With a variety of building materials available, there are many economical choices to build a shed.
-If you can build a shed yourself, you will be saving the labor and installation of a professional build which is a significant expense.
+If you can build a shed yourself, you'll be saving on labor and installation costs.
+And it’s no secret that this is a significant expense.

 Is it Cheaper to Build Your Own Shed?

-Yes, it is cheaper to DIY build your shed because you are not paying for a mark-up on materials, labor, or installation fees.
-Most contractors charge a minimum call fee of $90 per project, plus hourly labor ranging from $50 - $100 per hour, plus up to a 30% mark-up on materials.
+Yes, it's cheaper to DIY build your shed because you're not paying for a mark-up on materials, labor, or installation fees.
+Most contractors charge a minimum call fee of $90 per project.
+In some instances, you can expect hourly labor ranging from $50 - $100 per hour.
+Not to mention a likely 30% mark-up on materials.

 Is it Cheaper to Buy a Shed Kit or Build from Scratch?